-- 1.13 Following the issue of the invitation, PBA telephoned the three parties to informally scope the agenda and to clarify what, if any, additional data could helpfully be provided to assist the meeting and hearing statements. - 1.14 In response PBA have issued a spreadsheet of additional detailed data used in the Councils modelling (CD/SUS11).
-Further data from Experian has also been circulated (CD/SUS11). - 1.15 In return the Council have requested similar data from the objectors to help inform the preparation of examination statements.
-This includes data concerning population, migration, unemployment, economic activity rates and other demographic variables commonly used in economic models. - 1.16 However, Pegasus was unable to provide similar data.
+- 1.13 Following the issue of the invitation, PBA telephoned the three parties to informally scope the agenda and to clarify what, if any, additional data could helpfully be provided to assist the meeting and hearing statements. - 1.14 In response PBA have issued a spreadsheet of additional detailed data used in the Councils modelling (REF).
+Further data from Experian has also been circulated (REF). - 1.15 In return the Council have requested similar data from the objectors to help inform the preparation of examination statements.
+This includes data concerning population, migration, unemployment, economic activity rates and other demographic variables commonly used in economic models. - 1.16 However, Pegasus has not was unable to provide similar data, but -is confident in the work that they have undertaken which is set out in their Housing Evidence Base Review submitted in September 2014 in response to the consultation on the Focussed Changes.